Pension in the USA: terms, amounts and facts you need to know

 The earliest age at which you can start receiving Social Security benefits is 62 for most people and 60 for survivors.

-The largest proportion of Americans - about 35% of men and almost 40% of women - can receive a pension from the age of 62.
+The largest share of Americans—about 35% of men and nearly 40% of women—can receive a pension at age 62.

 Keep in mind that early withdrawals will incur a penalty, which you will pay by receiving smaller monthly checks for the rest of your life.